nuejs/nue/packages/nuejs.org/docs/reactivity.md

 }
 ```

-This animation is then bind to the progress of scroll as follows:
+This animation is then bound to the progress of the scroll as follows:

 ``` css
 .progress {